Client: California Regional Centers

 1. Negotiate services between Health Education Specialists and Service Coordinator.

-2. Develop goals through Release of Information in collaboration with stakeholders and advocates.
+2. Develop goals through Release of Information in collaboration with stakeholders, family members, or other legally qualified individuals.

 3. Implement education and record progress towards specified goals.